NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure Application Gateway/Azure Monitor Metrics Data/azure_appgw_backend_connect_time.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to retrieve Azure Firewall <b>BackendConnectTime</b> metric data from Azure API Server (https://management.azure.com/).
+The API is used to retrieve Azure Application Gateway <b>BackendConnectTime</b> metric data from Azure API Server (https://management.azure.com/).
 The metric is about time spent establishing a connection with a backend server.

 It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.